-I don't think we can dream about such a peaceful time where is no need to have Buddha's teaching.
+I don't think we can dream about such a peaceful time where there is no need to have Buddha's teaching.
 I don't know when.
-But we should be ready to resign from Zen Center when, you know, you are not necessary.
-But, you know, I don't know [laughing] when I can say, you may resign from Zen Center.
+But we should be ready to resign from Zen Center when you are not necessary.
+But I don't know [laughing] when I can say, "You may resign from Zen Center."
 I cannot say [laughs] so easily.
 But each one of us should be ready for that.

-That is-and we should not be proud of our faculties, or tactfulness, or, you know, bright smart mind, or your good practice.
+And we should not be proud of our faculties, or tactfulness, or bright smart mind, or your good practice.
 That is also enemy of Buddhism.
 You should not pursue Buddhist way for sake of fame or personal interest.
 We should not seek for some advantage in our everyday life.
-Usually, Buddha's teaching-actually, why we study Buddhism is to have enough courage to do something with it, to do something people will thank you for [preceding 5 words unclear].
-Whether people like you [to] do something or not, if it is necessary to do, you should do it.
+Actually, why we study Buddhism is to have enough courage to do something with it, to do something people will thank you for.
+Whether people like you to do something or not, if it is necessary to do, you should do it.

 So it means you pick up some dust [laughs].
-People may-even smallest piece of dust-dust is dust; people may not like it.
-But if it is -if you think it is necessary, you should do it.
-That is, you know, our spirit.
+Even smallest piece of dust-dust is dust; people may not like it.
+But if you think it is necessary, you should do it.
+That is our spirit.
 And we do not do it because people admire you, because you will live good successful life in future.
 Knowing that what we are doing is not always necessary or not necessary forever.
-It-it is just tentative good means to help people.
+It is just tentative good means to help people.
 Knowing this, to make the best effort in our everyday life is actually Buddhist practice.

-So the big mind is-you should extend-the way to extend our big mind is limitlessly big.
+So the way to extend our big mind is limitlessly big.
 Actually there is no limit.
 So we say we establish Buddha's way with defilement-in defilement.
-Whatever we do, it is delusion-delusion [tapping on lectern or table].
+Whatever we do, it is delusion [tapping on lectern or table].
 Knowing that this is delusion, to do something, to pick up a dust is bodhisattva's way and at the same time Buddhist way.
 So we do not expect anything in doing something, because we know what we are doing is not always necessary.
 Right now it is necessary, but tomorrow we don't know.